 G-man’s birthday this year happened to coincide with the release of arguably the most anticipated film of the century.
 Star Wars: The Force Awakens.
 And since we’re all big Star Wars fans here, he absolutely had to have a Star Wars party.

-This party needed to be budget friendly, so we decided to have the party at our house and set a strict limit on numbers (our house is narrow and not exactly minimalist, plus as it was December, there could be no outdoor play and there was a six-foot Christmas tree in the middle of the living room).
+This party needed to be budget friendly, if you know what I mean.
+So we decided to have the party at our house and set a strict limit on numbers.
+Our house is narrow and not exactly minimalist!
+Plus as it was December, there could be no outdoor play.
+AND there was a six-foot Christmas tree in the middle of the living room)…

 So of course, we ended up inviting twice as many kids as we’d planned.
 Yay!

 This put the kibosh on epic lightsaber battles, and meant coming up with more contained (but still fun) activities.

 A Return to the Jedi Classic Star Wars Party

 As G-Man has a gruesome sense of humour, he was particularly keen on having a Sarlacc cake like this one.
 That meant using Return of the Jedi for the inspiration for our games.
 And because of the Sarlacc, we focused particularly on the scenes set in Jabba’s palace.
 Surely a Hutt who knew how to party.